Tong Lo

 Timeline : 2 weeks

-An interactive agent designed to help employees better understand and manage their back health
+An interactive, conversational agent designed to help employees better understand and manage their back health.

-Initial research (see AI X Design Lab) suggests that there is a link between language and how people perceive their back health.
+This prototype is inspied by initial research (see AI X Design Lab).
+We learnt from experts that there is a link between language and how people perceive their back health.
 Language has the potential to impact what people think their backs are capable of, the risks of pain and the potential course of action.
-This insight inspired the creation of a conversational AI, which could provide an accessible and personalised way for individuals to self-report their unique back pain experiences.

 Development